-- 5.55 We do not intend to request an initial compliance report from issuers affected by Article 10(5).
-We intend to follow a mainly complaints-led approach to monitoring compliance by issuers with the requirements under Article 10(5) to ensure that their payment instruments are electronically and visually identifiable. - 5.56 The FCA also has a role in monitoring compliance with Article 10(5) and taking action where appropriate.
+- We do not intend to request an initial compliance report from issuers affected by Article 10(5).
+We intend to follow a mainly complaints-led approach to monitoring compliance by issuers with the requirements under Article 10(5) to ensure that their payment instruments are electronically and visually identifiable. - 5.56 The FCA also has a role in monitoring compliance with Article 10(5) and taking action where appropriate. - Any party that wants to complain to us about a breach of Article 10(5) should contact us in writing.
+A decision on whether the PSR, the FCA or both regulators should work on a given complaint would be made on a case-by-case basis, taking into account the nature of the complaint and the roles and responsibilities of each regulator.